-Caveat: Social Science study groups are not a drop-in format in that study group participants are asked to join the group and attend consistently throughout the course of the semester.
+Time/Location TBA Caveat: Social Science study groups are not a drop-in format in that study group participants are asked to join the group and attend consistently throughout the course of the semester.

-SLC Workshops: Check the SLC website (given above) for relevant workshops.
-In the past, the SLC has offered workshops on topics like "Mastering the Social Sciences" (scheduled for the first two weeks of classes) which provides a useful overview of approaches and study skills for this and other social science classes.
+SLC Workshops: Check the SLC website (given above) for relevant workshops, especially the "Mastering the Social Sciences" series offered during the first two weeks of the semester.
+These workshops provide useful overviews of approaches and study skills for this and other social science classes.